Dr. Robert Ruggiero, MD | Orthopedic Surgery in Collegeville, PA | Healthline FindCare

 Dr. Ruggiero works at

-Dr. Ruggiero has seen patients for Sprains and Strains (incl.
-Muscle Tear), Knee Dislocation and Joint Drainage, and more.
+Dr. Ruggiero has seen patients for Back Pain, Spine Fractures, Traumatic and Low Back Pain, and more.
 You can see other conditions treated by Dr. Ruggiero on their profile.
 Please call the provider’s office to confirm all visit reasons.

 Whether a person prefers to schedule an appointment online or over the phone with Dr. Ruggiero, there are benefits to both methods.
 A person calling to schedule an with Dr. Ruggiero appointment can ask questions about the practice, provider availability, conditions treated, procedures performed, and if their insurance carrier is accepted.
 While online scheduling is quicker, easier, allows one to view a wide range of appointment times, and may provide the ability to sync with a personal calendar.